teneko/Teronis.DotNet/README.md

 ## Building

-The build script `./build.(cmd|ps1|sh)` is a small application to assist in restoring, compiling, testing and packing all projects that can be found in this repository.
+The build script `./build.(cmd|ps1|sh)` is a small application to assist in restoring, compiling, testing and packing projects that can be found in this repository.

 ## Contributing